Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw

 The guidance is aimed primarily at dentists in primary care dental practice and will also be of relevance to the secondary care dental service, those involved in dental education and undergraduate trainees.
 The guidance is also of relevance to prescribers and dispensers of bisphosphonates and to patients.

 The guidance is based on a review of available evidence and the opinion of dental and medical experts and experienced practitioners and has been subject to open consultation prior to finalising for publication.
-The methodology used for the development of this guidance, including details of the evidence search strategy, evidence appraisals and information about conflict of interests can be found in the Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw Guidance Development Methodology document.
-For further information on the SDCEP guidance development process please click here or contact the SDCEP office (firstname.lastname@example.org).
+The methodology used for the development of this guidance, including details of the evidence search strategy, evidence appraisals and information about conflict of interests can be found in the Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw Guidance Development Methodology (PDF).
+Further information on the SDCEP guidance development process is available or contact the SDCEP office (firstname.lastname@example.org).

 A multidisciplinary Guidance Development Group, consisting of individuals from a range of branches of the dental and medical professions together with two patient representatives, was convened to develop and write this guidance, assisted by our Programme Development Team.